jamasoftware-ps/link_fixer/README.md

    * `username`: The username or client id of the user
    * `password`: The password or client secret of the user Jama connect via OAuth
+   * `disable ssl`: Set to True or False.
+Setting this to true will ignore SSL verifications

- * Import Settings:  These Settings inform the script how the data should be imported to Jama.
+ * Script Parameters:  These Settings inform the script how the data should be imported to Jama.
+   * `link mode`: this is the default mode used to update the link to correct to the corrected item
+   * `text mode`: This mode is used flag if the to set the link display text should be updated
+     * `display attribute`: This optional field will only be used if the text mode is enabled.
+This field can be used to specify which item type field will be used for the link text (e.g. `name`, `documentKey`, `globalId`, etc).
+This will default to `documentKey`
    * `project id`: This is a required field, specify the API ID of the project for this script to run against.